 When used in place of a silver filling, not only do they look better, but usually result in a minimal amount of hot and cold sensitivity afterwards.
 In many instances, there is no sensitivity after they are placed!

 Small to moderate size silver fillings can be replaced in one visit with tooth colored composite restorations.
 The result is a beautiful smile!

-As cosmetic dentists, Drs.
-Levy and Popkin would be happy to discuss tooth colored restorations with you.
+As cosmetic dentists, Dr. Levy would be happy to discuss tooth colored restorations with you.